CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/30scoring/operational.md

 ```
 Operational Ability to Pause Score = (O001 + O003 + O004) x O005
 ```

+The *Operational Ability to Pause Score* ranges from 0 to 10.

 |Question ID  | Question                     |